 Tommy O’Neill with one of his many beloved dogs in Santa Teresa.

 In addition to the census, AMRRIC were able to visit almost every school throughout the communities to deliver important animal-focused education.
 The ever-growing presence of Ehrlichiosis and its devastating impacts on community dogs and their loving owners meant much of the education was centered around recognising the signs of the disease and the most effective preventative measures people can take to stop their dogs from getting sick.
-The emotional and social impact of Ehrlichiosis affecting dogs in remote communities is of concern to AMRRIC, which is why education is vitally important to stopping the spread of this disease, especially in areas that often experience infrequent vet visits and/or little to no animal welfare authority.
+The emotional and social impact of Ehrlichiosis affecting dogs in remote communities is of concern to AMRRIC, which is why education is vitally important to stopping the spread of this disease, especially in areas that often experience infrequent vet visits.

 The education program was a huge success, with a total of 157 students and their teachers engaged across the schools of the region.
 Students watched the Ehrlichiosis animation, produced by AMRRIC and collaborators, and were engaged with hands-on, fun activities which produced great learning results across all age groups.